-Using available legal databases, the study’s researchers—a team from the University of Illinois and the National Cancer Institute—categorized U.S. states as having strong, weak, or no competitive food laws in 2003.
+Using available legal databases, the study’s researchers—a team from the University of Illinois and National Cancer Institute, Bethesda, Maryland—categorized U.S. states as having strong, weak, or no competitive food laws in 2003.
 This was based on the strength of the laws and their comprehensiveness.
-To track changes over time, states’ competitive food laws were also rated for 2006.
+To track difference over time, states’ competitive food laws were also rated for 2006.
 The researchers then used longitudinal data of weight and height measurements—combined into a compound measure known as the Body Mass Index (BMI)—of more than 6,300 children in fifth and eighth grades.
 Children’s BMI data was included for 40 states for the years of 2004 and 2007.

 The study found students who were consistently exposed to strong state competitive food laws gained, on average, less BMI points than those from states with weak or no such laws.
 In addition, they found that where the laws were weak, children’s long-term BMI gain was the same as for kids in states with no competitive food laws at all.
 The authors concluded that “laws that regulate competitive food nutrition content may reduce adolescent BMI change if they are comprehensive, contain strong language, and are enacted across grade levels.”